Deep self-consistent learning of local volatility: Methodology

-Note that the initial condition provides reference option prices on collocation points sampled on the line $T=0$, equivalent to the quoted market option prices.
-Without loss of generality, we take $\lambda_\text{ini} = \lambda_\text{arb} = 1$, reducing the number of hyper parameters to one: $\lambda_\text{dup} = \lambda \in \mathbb{R}_{+}$.
-To assess the robustness of the proposed self-consistent method, various values of $\lambda$ are considered in Section~\ref*{sec: case_study} as an ablation study.
+On the other hand, the minimization of $L_\text{dup}$ with respect to $\boldsymbol{\theta}_\eta$ ensure consistency between the local volatility function estimate and the parameterized option price.
+In this sense, the proposed method is self-consistent.
+To assess the robustness of the proposed self-consistent method, various values of $\lambda$ are considered in Section~\ref{sec: case_study} as an ablation study.